MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-composite-models.md

 * Power BI datasets
 * Azure Analysis Services

-When you connect to those multi-dimensional sources by using DirectQuery, you can neither connect to another DirectQuery source nor combine it with Import data.
+When you connect to those multi-dimensional sources by using DirectQuery, you can't connect to another DirectQuery source or combine it with Import data.

 The existing limitations of using DirectQuery still apply when you use composite models.
 Many of these limitations are now per table, depending upon the storage mode of the table.
 For example, a calculated column on an Import table can refer to other tables, but a calculated column on a DirectQuery table is still restricted to refer only to columns on the same table.
 Other limitations apply to the model as a whole, if any of the tables within the model are DirectQuery.
-For example, the QuickInsights and Q&A features are not available on a model if any of the tables within it has a storage mode of DirectQuery.
+For example, the QuickInsights and Q&A features aren't available on a model if any of the tables within it has a storage mode of DirectQuery.

 ## Next steps